Access Our Bankers Library for HMDA Training

 Our blog, is a great way to say up to date with regulatory developments and topics.
 If the CFPB issues a Final Rule affecting HMDA, our blog is the first place you will hear about it from us.
 The blog acts as a great supplement to more formal methods of training and better yet, it’s FREE!

-Our Banking on BCC Magazine is must for any compliance professional.
+Our Banking on BCC Magazine is a must for any compliance professional.
 This monthly, subscription-based, electronic magazine is chock full of valuable compliance information each month.
-We cover a variety of lending, deposit and BSA compliance topics from recent developments to highlighting areas that have maybe fallen off your radar.
-HMDA seems to one of those Regulations that is featured on a regular basis.
+We cover a variety of lending, deposit, and BSA compliance topics from recent developments to highlighting areas that have maybe fallen off your radar.
+HMDA seems to be one of those Regulations that is featured on a regular basis.
 Each month, in addition to great articles, we also feature a Q & A Corner which highlights a few compliance questions we’ve recently received.
-There is also BSA Bits & Pieces, Management Minute and a Training Spotlight.
+There is also BSA Bits & Pieces, Management Minute, and a Training Spotlight.

 Our free resources are a treasure trove of helpful HMDA information.
 There are flowcharts, data guides, collection forms, etc., all designed with the intent of helping you comply with the HMDA rules.